barsimark/barsimark.github.io/_posts/2024-07-10-alphafold.md

 {% include figure.liquid loading="eager" path="assets/img/alphafold/tertiary_structure.png" class="img-fluid rounded z-depth-1" %}

-The final, quarternary structure is determined by the aggregation of various different chains.
+The final, quaternary structure is determined by the aggregation of various different chains.
 The bond between these individual chains gives the final structure of the protein, as showcased by this image (Wikipedia, 2024):

 {% include figure.liquid loading="eager" path="assets/img/alphafold/quarternary_structure.jpg" class="img-fluid rounded z-depth-1" %}